bauerjj/SphinxSearch/README.md

 The layout of the results page and the discussions page that appear in the bottom panel can have their layouts changed.
 Here are a few examples:

 **Discussions**
+Related discussions, or threads, can be displayed in different layouts such as a table beneath each page.

 Classic layout